 The Gender Clinic

-The Gender Clinic at The Barbara Bush Children’s Hospital is dedicated to supporting the health and well-being of transgender, gender diverse and questioning youth across Northern New England.
-We offer treatment to children and their families, from childhood through adolescence and young adulthood (through age 26).
+The Gender Clinic is dedicated to supporting the health and well-being of transgender, gender diverse and questioning youth across Northern New England.
+We offer treatment to children and their families, from childhood through young adulthood (age 26).

 Our team is focused on the entire well-being of each patient.
 We focus on medical care (pediatric endocrinology and adolescent medicine) and mental health (child & adolescent psychiatry and clinical social work).
 We also work with members of the hospital’s clinical ethics and spiritual care teams on a regular basis.

 We work with each person to decide on the different services they may need.
 We do not believe all patients will benefit from the same services.
 If a patient is already working with a therapist, we will talk with that therapist about treatment.

 - Brief individual & family therapy

 - Parent/guardian support groups